Ultimate Guide to Scars from Pimples and Cystic Acne

-Westlake Dermatology notes that while minor blackheads and whiteheads that show up on the surface of the skin aren’t the types of acne that typically leave scars, deep cystic acne that is filled with pus or painful hard nodules that reside deeper in the skin are more likely to create scars.
+It has been noted that while minor blackheads and whiteheads that show up on the surface of the skin aren’t the types of acne that typically leave scars, deep cystic acne that is filled with pus or painful hard nodules that reside deeper in the skin are more likely to create scars.
 While it is a good rule of thumb to keep fingers away from acne-ridden faces as much as possible, it is particularly important to get professional treatment for serious cystic acne or major nodules, before they form scars.

 Additional factors that can determine the formation of acne scars include the following:

 - If cystic acne continues to occur during back-to-back bouts of breakouts, the likelihood that some deep cysts will leave scars is increased